Why Does Reasoning Length Converge? Unveiling the Underfitting-Overfitting Trade-off in Chain-of-Thought: Analytical Applications within CoT-Space

 Our previous analysis from the perspectives of noise (Subsection~\ref{subsec:perspective-of-noise}) and risk (Subsection~\ref{subsec:perspective-of-risk}) yields the following key conclusions about the factors governing the convergence of the optimal CoT length, $L_\text{opt}$, in LLM reasoning via RL.

-\textbf{Remark 1. } The intrinsic difficulty of a task dictates $L_\text{opt}$.
-Per Theorem~\ref{thm:empirical-risk-lwbd}, more complex tasks require a greater reasoning depth ($L^*$) to avoid underfitting.
-Consequently, an effective policy must learn a sufficiently long $L_\text{opt}$ commensurate with the task's complexity to minimize empirical loss.
+\textbf{Remark 1. } The intrinsic difficulty of a task dictates $L_\text{opt}$ via stability requirements.
+Mathematically, complex tasks are characterized by a larger smoothness parameter $\beta$ (indicating a rugged loss landscape).
+Per Term (I) in Theorem~\ref{thm:noise-generalization-trade-off}, a large $\beta$ amplifies the stability cost, necessitating lower optimization noise ($\sigma$) to prevent the empirical risk from exploding.
+Consequently, the policy must suppress noise by extending the reasoning process, converging to a longer $L_\text{opt}$ to ensure precise convergence.

-\textbf{Remark 2. } Model capacity is inversely related to the optimal CoT length due to overfitting risk.
-According to Theorem~\ref{thm:mi-reasoning-gen-err-upbd}, higher-capacity models face a greater generalization error, which scales with CoT length $L$.
-To mitigate this risk, more powerful models learn to produce more concise reasoning, converging to a shorter $L_\text{opt}$ to regularize their outputs.
+\textbf{Remark 2. } Model capacity is inversely related to the optimal CoT length due to noise regularization.
+According to Term (II) in Theorem~\ref{thm:noise-generalization-trade-off}, higher-capacity models exhibit greater thought dispersion ($\mathbb{V}_t$), increasing the generalization gap.
+To mitigate this, they require a higher noise scale $\sigma$ to mask prompt sensitivities.
+This necessitates a shorter, more concise $L_\text{opt}$ to introduce the required stochasticity.

 \textbf{Remark 3. } The converged CoT length is independent of the specific RL algorithm used.
 Our analysis indicates that $L_\text{opt}$ is an intrinsic property determined by task difficulty and model capacity.
 The algorithm's role is more likely to effectively optimize the policy to find this good solution.